dcmorell/scala-intro/README.md

 The Jupyter notebooks covers introductory topics.
 The content has been divided in three modules/workshops.

-Module 1 (notebooks 01-05) covers:
+Module/workshop 1 (notebooks 01-05) covers:
 Introduction to Scala, definition of variables and functions, working with collections (Lists, Map, Set, Tuples...) and exercises.

 The notebooks related to modules 2 and 3 will be released in coming days.